Defense Logistics Agency: 2004 Indian Ocean tsunami

 The tsunami waves that struck December 26, 2004, and killed thousands in South Asia was the largest earthquake to strike since 1964.
 The 8.9-magnitude quake hit off the coast of Indonesia and triggered extremely large waves that brought massive flooding, damage, and loss of life in the region.

-The initial call came in December 30 warning DSCP's Medical Directorate it would be getting about 1,400 line requisitions as soon as the orders were official for the USNS Mercy hospital ship to deploy and by mid-January 2005, DSCP had filled about 1,100 lines for the 1,000-bed hospital ship that was deployed for several months in the Indian Ocean.
+The initial call came on December 30 warning DSCP's Medical Directorate it would be getting about 1,400 line requisitions as soon as the orders were official for the USNS Mercy hospital ship to deploy and by mid-January 2005, DSCP had filled about 1,100 lines for the 1,000-bed hospital ship that was deployed for several months in the Indian Ocean.
 Altogether for tsunami support, DLA processed 8,789 requisitions for $53 million.

 2005 Kashmir earthquake

 A 7.6-magnitude earthquake struck Pakistan, India, and Afghanistan at 8:50 a.m. local time on October 8, 2005.
 The epicenter was located near Muzaffarabad, the capital of Pakistani-administered Kashmir, about 60 mi north-northeast of Islamabad.

 A total of 14 commercial Boeing 747s were required to move the 506 air pallets built by DLA and shipped to Pakistan.
 The last shipment arrived November 23.
 In addition to these materials, 9,720 cases of Halal meals, or 116,640 individual pre-packaged meals, produced through DSCP for the Combined Forces Land Component Command, were sent to Pakistan to provide immediate feeding to refugees and survivors.
 The Pakistan earthquake relief effort continued throughout the winter.